 In very early days (prior to 1935) some limited work was carried out in what became known as the “Lab” located in the Hope Gibbon Building (Inglewood Place; 7 Dixon Street).

 Although part of Head Office, Radio Section was unusual is that it also carried out a number of functions of District Offices.
 Some have suggested that it functioned as a District Office on a national scale.
 This arrangement sometimes raised issues with established District Office staff who at times resented outsiders operating in their patch.

-In 1935 the section was housed in a wooden building on the corner of Stout and Whitmore Streets.
+In 1935 the section was housed in a wooden building on the corner of Stout and Whitmore Streets (the highlighted area on the first photo below).
 This building was adjacent to the Parcels Branch building on the corner of Whitmore and Featherston Streets.
 These locations are now covered by the “new” Stout Street Exchange building.

 By September 1939, when the section moved to the Wellington East Post Office (WEPO) near Courtenay Place, the section had separated from Transmission Section and was now exclusively the Radio Section.
 With the move to WEPO, working conditions improved considerably and work grew rapidly.

 Involved in the establishment of HF Maritime and long distance telecommunications radio systems, Radio Section had made a name for itself internationally and at home, but this was nothing compared with what was yet to come.

 An example of the work being undertaken for other departments was the design and construction of aeradio stations on behalf of the Controller of Civil Aviation.
 Initially, equipment installed consisted of MF transmitting and receiving equipment for communications with aircraft and other aeradio stations.
 This was soon followed by HF equipment for point-to-point working between stations.